Facts and Figures

 Faculty and Research

-- 95 countries are served by the Carolina Population Center.
-(2018)
+- More than 95 countries are served by the Carolina Population Center.
+(2019)

 - UNC-Chapel Hill ranks 14th among public research institutions for the number of faculty members inducted into National Academies.
 (2020)

 Academics and Programs

-- UNC-Chapel Hill has 5 Title VI National Resource Centers, ranking Carolina 1st among universities in the Southeast U.S. and 6th among public universities.
-(Fall 2018)
+- UNC-Chapel Hill has 6 Title VI National Resource Centers, ranking Carolina 1st among universities in the Southeast U.S. and among the top 7 universities nationwide.
+(Spring 2023)

 - The Duke-UNC Rotary Peace Center, jointly managed with Duke’s Center for International Development, is one of only six such centers worldwide.

 - UNC-Chapel Hill’s graduate certificate in Languages Across the Curriculum is the first such professional certification in the U.S.

-More than 25 languages are offered to Carolina students, ranging from Chinese to Russian to Lingala to Yucatec Maya (Fall 2019 to Summer 2020).
+Around 25 languages are offered to Carolina students, ranging from Chinese to Russian to Lingala to Yucatec Maya (2023).